 A number of risks on the corporate risk register relate to this theme - they range between current risk levels of 9 and 12 (yellow risk areas), all with actions in place to seek to mitigate the risks.
 However, it is recognised that the risk in this area could be assessed as having increased due to recent media stories.
 Ongoing actions in this area include our programmes of communication and engagement and the development of new protocols with partners to clarify our role and reinforce our independence.

-Risk area - Sustainability of strategic partnerships
+Risk area - sustainability of strategic partnerships

 Our model of working depends on collaboration with health boards, local authorities, third sector organisations, and national bodies like the Bevan Commission, Care Inspectorate Wales, Healthcare Inspectorate Wales, and the various Commissioners.
-These partnerships are generally strong, but some are informal or driven through personal connections.